aspose-total/Aspose.Total-Products/total/en/cpp/conversion/txt-to-powerpoint/_index.md

 ---
-title: Convert TXT to POWERPOINT via C++ or with free Online Converter
+title: Convert TXT to PowerPoint via C++ or with free Online Converter
-description: Export TXT to POWERPOINT in your C++ applications without using Microsoft Word of PowerPoint or online.
-Test free TXT to POWERPOINT online converter quickly before integrating the code.
+description: Export TXT to PowerPoint in your C++ applications without using Microsoft Word of PowerPoint or online.
+Test free TXT to PowerPoint online converter quickly before integrating the code.
 url_ignore: /cpp/conversion/txt-to-powerpoint/
 family: total
 platformtag: cpp